Priyanuj09/BDFD-Templates/Music/README.md

 and trigger the command in discord and your bot will return a number.
 And that's, your bot node.

-3. How can i use the music commands if my node is not present here?
+2. How can i use the music commands if my bot node is not present here?

 Ans.
 Follow this steps :
 - Regenerate your bot's token in Discord Developer Portal